D1on2k/DM-Player/README.md

 > PR Requests are available and I would be very happy to get some help by the community.

 ## BIG THANKS TO:
-Freepik Hirschwolf JessiGue Ranah Becris Pixel Studio Those Icons Kiranshastry Catalin Fertu juicy_fish and Bharat Icons from www.flaticon.com the icons were made by them.
+Freepik Hirschwolf JessiGue Ranah Becris Pixel Studio Those Icons Kiranshastry Catalin Fertu juicy_fish Bharat Icons Debi Alpa Nugraha meaicon and WR Graphic Garage from www.flaticon.com the icons were made by them.